jdblischak/smk-simple-slurm/README.md

 `--cluster-config`.

 > [!WARNING]
-> The Slurm profile and documentation in this repository currently support
+> The Slurm profile and documentation in this repository have been updated to only support
-> Snakemake versions >= 5.15.0 and < 8.0.0.
+> Snakemake versions >= 8.0.0.
 This is because Snakemake 8
 > completely overhauled how it submits jobs to external clusters, which broke
 > this and all the other existing profiles.
-We are in the process of updating
-> the documentation to support Snakemake 8 (please help contribute if you can).
 > If you plan to continue to use Snakemake 7, you can find the Snakemake 7
 > version of the docs in the [v7 branch of this repository][v7].